castframework/cast1/mkdocs/docs/tutorials/bondIssuance.md

 # Emitting a Bond using Financial Oracles

 This step by step guide will go through the bond emission process.
-At the end of this tutorial you will have emitted and settled a new Forge Bond on your local environnement.
+At the end of this tutorial you will have issued and settled a new Forge Bond on your local environnement.

 For this you need to interact with two components : the <span class="froColor">[Financial Registrar Oracle (FRO)](/modules/explorerFRO)</span> and the <span class="fsoColor">[Financial Settlement Oracle (FSO)](/modules/explorerFSO)</span>.